Frequently Asked Questions

 Where do I find the problems of last year's competition?

-You find them here: Training Problems
+You can find them here: Training Problems

 Will there be verification codes on the certificates?